ni/niveristand-data-sharing-framework-custom-device/Docs/Data Sharing Framework/Theory of Operations.md

 #### Cycle Timing

 - **Priority** - Used as the base priority for all threads created by this Plugin instance.
-Individual threads can offset their priority relative to this number.
+Threads with higher priority will execute first when applicable.
-- **Decimation** - The number of cycles, relative to the Framework cycle count, to skip between active cycles.
+- **Decimation** - The ratio between the number of active framework cycles to active plugin cycles. (e.g. if decimation is set to 5, then the plugin will execute every fifth framework cycle.)
-- **Offset** - An offset, from 0 to N-1 (where N is decimation), for offsetting the execution of similarly decimated Plugins to allow them to execute on different cycles from one another.
+- **Offset** - An offset, from 0 to N-1 (where N is decimation), for offsetting the execution of similarly decimated plugins to allow them to execute on different cycles from one another.
+A plugin will be active in a given framework cycle when [Framework cycle] % [Decimation] = offset.

 #### Threads